bob-fornal/work-notes/Cloud/AWS/CSAA/EC2--Instance-Storage.md

 * Better I/O performance.
 * EC2 Instance Store lose their storage if they are stopped (ephemeral).
-* Good for buffer, cache, scratch data, and temporary content.
+* Good for a buffer, cache, scratch data, and temporary content.
 * Risk of data loss if hardware fails.
 * Backups and Replication are your responsibility.